-Wash your face twice a day with a gentle (no soap!) cleanser
+Wash your face with gentle, soap-free cleanser

 Mir says acne-sufferers should look for non-comedogenic products because they won’t block pores.
 This foaming cleanser — recommended by Gohara — is both non-comedogenic and contains zinc pidolate, which has astringent, anti-inflammatory properties shown to improve acne.